jeffery0929/GNNdebiasUncer/README.md

 * To facilitate attentive parameter learning, we propose an uncertainty estimator that dif- ferentiates the contributions of sampled graphs.
 This enables the optimization of graph encoder parameters with varying impacts based on their importance as determined by the uncertainty estimator.
 * We define a joint learning objective that incorporates disentangled attention learning, label conformity estimation, and uncertainty estimation for sampled graphs in contributing to the explanation of end-task predictions.
 * We conduct quantitative and qualitative studies on four benchmark datasets to address five research questions.
 UACG outperforms existing methods in terms of end-task performance and rationale quality, providing superior explainability for the prediction outcomes.

+## Experiment
+### Research Questions
+* RQ1: How is the quantitative comparison of the effectiveness of generated causal graphs across synthetic benchmark datasets for the end-task of graph classification?
+*